aws-solutions/distributed-load-testing-on-aws/README.md

-export DIST_OUTPUT_BUCKET=my-bucket-name # bucket where customized code will reside export SOLUTION_NAME=my-solution-name export VERSION=my-version # version number for the customized code
+export DIST_OUTPUT_BUCKET=my-bucket-name # bucket where customized code will reside export SOLUTION_NAME=my-solution-name export VERSION=my-version # version number for the customized code export PUBLIC_ECR_REGISTRY=public.ecr.aws/awssolutions/distributed-load-testing-on-aws-load-tester # replace with the container registry and image if you want to use a different container image export PUBLIC_ECR_TAG=v2.0 # replace with the container image tag if you want to use a different container image
 ```

 ### 4. Create an Amazon S3 Bucket